ShashankGupta10/alemeno-assignment/README.md

 ## Installation

 ### Prerequisites
-- Make sure you have Node.js and pnpm installed on your system.
-You can download and install them from the official [Node.js website](https://nodejs.org/).
+- Make sure you have Node.js, pnpm and Python > 3.10 installed on your system.
+You can download and install them from the official [Node.js website](https://nodejs.org/) and [Python Website](https://www.python.org/downloads/).

 ### Step 1: Clone the Project